LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 6. Notes

 ## Overview
-This project aims to understand the Saudi urban conditions better by addressing the walkabilty conditions in Saudi cities.
+This project aims to understand the Saudi urban conditions better by addressing the walkaing conditions in Saudi cities.
 The choosen 4 Saudi cities are (Riyadh, Jeddah, Mecca, Al Khobar).

 ## Objectives
 - To analyze and visualize Saudi cities walkability conditions
 - To provide a comprehensive dataset containing all necessary data
-- To create a walk score measure that is suitable for the Saudi context
+- To create a walk score measure index that is suitable for the Saudi context

 ## Research Questions
 - Are Saudi cities walkable?
 Can most daily errands be completed on foot?